 137 For instance, the Early Learning Council recommends that this plan include ways of ensuring Kindergarten readiness and how to sustain those gains through the early elementary years.
 Additional information on the sustainability plan required for exiting services will be shared with districts as ESSA begins implementation.
+138 Comments and suggestions made by the Consortium for Educational Change, based on its experience supporting.

-138 Comments and suggestions made by the Consortium for Educational Change, based on its experience supporting school improvement in schools awarded School Improvement 1003(g) Grants, influenced the addition of criteria 3 are school improvement in schools awarded School Improvement 1003(g) Grants, influenced the addition of criteria 2 and 3.
+school improvement in schools awarded School Improvement 1003(g) Grants, influenced the addition of criteria 2 and 3.